jkguiang/AutoDQM/README.md

 ###### AutoDQM.py
 - [x] Outputs histograms that clearly highlight outliers
 - [x] Creates a .txt file along with each .pdf with relevant information on it
-- [ ] Allows user to easily change input
+- [x] Allows user to easily change input
+- [ ] Seeks and accurately finds outliers

 ###### index.php
 - [x] Dynamically displays text files below AutoPlotter toolbar